learn-the-web/www/privacy-cookies.md

 ## Cookies

-We do not store cookies on your computer nor track your movements with analytics.
+**Without creating an [account to track your progress](https://progress.learn-the-web.algonquindesign.ca/), we do not store cookies on your computer nor track your movements with analytics.**

+### Progressinator & cookies

+In order to remember who you are and prevent security problems, the Progressinator application will create the following cookies:

+- `sessionid` — Tracks that you are signed into your Progressinator account
+- `csrftoken` — Helps with security by providing a unique token for every single request

+*These cookies are available to all our pages, even outside Progressinator, to facilitate progress tracking and grading of different activities and exercises.*

+**These cookies cannot be opted out of and are required for operation of Progressinator application.**

 ### Third-party cookies